mcchrish/nnn.vim/README.md

       \ '<c-v>': 'vsplit' }
 ```

-For example, when inside an nnn window, pressing <kbd>ctrl-t</kbd> will open the
+For example, when inside an n³ window, pressing <kbd>ctrl-t</kbd> will open the
 selected file in a tab, instead of the current window. <kbd>ctrl-x</kbd> will
 open in a split an so on.
 Meanwhile for multi selected files will be loaded in
 the buffer list.

 #### Command override

-When you want to override the default nnn command and add some extra flags.
+When you want to override the default n³ command and add some extra flags.
-Example you want to start nnn in detail mode.
+Example you want to start n³ in detail mode.

 ```vim
 let g:nnn#command = 'nnn -d'